Charestlab/tachypy/README.md

 ```

-Texture
+## Texture

-Class: Texture
+**Class**: Texture

 Handles loading and managing OpenGL textures from images or NumPy arrays.

 Features:

     •	Load textures into OpenGL.
     •	Bind and unbind textures for rendering.
     •	Delete textures when no longer needed.

 Example: